ZTC0xFE/minimalPyVn/README.md

 Chapters are define in `.yml` files inside the `chapters` folder.
 Each file should have a `title`and `sections`.
 Each section is a list of lines, which can be:

 - **Narrative**:
-Plain text for narration (no special markerks).
+Plain text for narration (no special markers).
 - **Location (or subtitle)**:
 Start and end with `€`, e.g. `€Location - Time€`
 - **Dialog**: